fiziechemi/gas-dev/README.md

 ## Introduction

 This repository is a development environment for Google App Script using VSCode and Dev Container.
-It provides an easy way to set up a local Google App Script environment for development purposes.
+It provides an easy way to set up a local Google App Script environment.

 ## Prerequisite